Return to Fern Hill Golden Retrievers Home Page About Us

 Penny's portrait, 3 years

-Fern Hill Pennyroyal CDX RE CGC
+Fern Hill Pennyroyal CDX JH NAP RE CGC TDI

 by AFC AFTCH Rosehill's Mr. Speaker MH CCA OS FDHF